Causes of Mesothelioma

 How do you get mesothelioma?
 It is caused by asbestos exposure.
 Asbestos is a group of naturally occurring, fibrous minerals and the only confirmed cause of mesothelioma.
-Due to its durable, fire-resistant nature, asbestos was widely used throughout the 20th century in a number of industrial and residential applications, peaking in popularity during World War II.
-Unfortunately, asbestos was later deemed a Group 1 carcinogen, or cancer-causing substance, by the International Agency for Research on Cancer.
+Due to its durable, fire-resistant nature, asbestos was widely used throughout the 20th century in a number of industrial, military, and residential applications, peaking in popularity during World War II.